ITISFoundation/osparc-manual/docs/platform_introduction/studies.md

 These operations are:
 1. **Open:** it will open the Study and bring you to the [Study Workbench](#study-workbench).
-Depending on the amount of data in the Study, this operation may take few seconds-minutes.
+Depending on the amount of data in the Study, this operation may take few seconds-minutes
 2. **Title:** allows you to rename the Study.
-You can do the same from the Study details page.
+You can do the same from the Study details page
 3. **Study Files:** allows you to download [data](/docs/platform_introduction/Data.md) produced by your Study
 4. **Sharing:** allows you to [share](/docs/study_setup/sharestudy.md) your study with other users of the platform
 5. **Tags:** you can add custom [tags](/docs/platform_introduction/user_setup/annotations.md#tags) to your Study/Template to help you classifying and filtering them